timofeysie/curator/README.md

 Lines        : 53.47% ( 54/101 )
 ```

-After adding a few tests for the everything except the two pasrse functions, our coverage has gotten a bit better:
+After adding a few tests for the everything except the two parse functions, our coverage has gotten a bit better:
 ```
 Statements   : 72.97% ( 81/111 ), 1 ignored
 Branches     : 86.36% ( 19/22 ), 4 ignored